Bachelor of Science, Major in Chemistry for Professional Chemists

 1

-MATH 1420 satisfies the Core Curriculum requirement for Component Area II (Mathematics) and the one semester credit hour Core Curriculum requirement for Component Area IX (Component Area Option) as well as the Degree Specific requirement.
+MATH 1420 satisfies the Core Curriculum requirement for Component Area II (Mathematics) and the one credit hour Core Curriculum requirement for Component Area IX (Component Area Option) as well as the Degree Specific requirement.

 2